Sergey55/dlnd_dog_breed_classifier/README.md

 ## Data

-This project uses the [Dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
+This project uses the [Dogs dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 It contains photos of 133 different dog breeds.

 Archive with photos supposed to be downloaded and extracted to the `dog_images` folder.
 The `dog_images` folder should contain three subfolders with train, validation, and test datasets accordingly.
 Each subfolder should contain 133 subdirectories, each corresponding to a different dog breed.